What type of content do you primarily create?

 This aspect ratio makes the dinosaur look humongous and magnificent as we watch it meander through the sweeping landscape.

 When you see the same scene in portrait format with a 9:16 ratio, the dinosaur still looks big, but also cramped.
-You don’t get to see the subject in context against the beautiful backdrop—not quite the same awe-inspiring image as the first.
-This is how aspect ratios can change the look and feel of a movie.
+You don't get to see the subject in context against the beautiful backdrop—not quite the same awe-inspiring image as the first.
+This is how aspect ratios can change the look and feel of a movie, dramatically affecting the emotional impact and visual storytelling.

 The aspect ratio you use will depend on the content of your video and the platform you want to show it on.
-Let’s cover the six most common aspect ratios used for filmmaking and online videos, alongside the pros and cons of each.
+Let's cover the six most common video aspect ratios used for filmmaking and online videos, alongside the pros and cons of each.
+Choosing the right ratio is crucial for ensuring your content displays properly and creates the intended visual impact.

 1:1 (Square)